fluent/fluentd-docs-gitbook/deployment/command-line-option.md

 As for non-Windows, you don't have to use this function because you can manually send SIGCONT to each process.
 Although you can use this function on non-Windows, this just sends SIGCONT to the supervisor process, so you can get only the status of the supervisor process.

-The same feature is available in [RPC](rpc.md).
-On non-Windows, You can use this to easily get all processes' status.

 ## `fluent-cap-ctl`

 Control Linux Capability for Fluentd.
 See [Linux Capability](linux-capability.md) article.